Quihi, Texas

-Quihi is a settlement in Medina County, in the U.S. state of Texas.
+Quihi (/ˈkwiːhiː/ KWEE-hee) is a settlement in Medina County, in the U.S. state of Texas.
 Located 9 mi north of Hondo, it sits at the intersection of Farm to Market Road 2676 and Quihi Creek.
 In 1936, Quihi received centennial marker Number 5537, a gray granite marker placed to commemorate the Texas Centennial.

 Establishment

 In 1845, basque empresario Henri Castro laid out the town on Quihi Lake.
 The first of Castro's colony's families who arrived in 1846 were from the Alsace region.

 One week after their arrival, two families were slaughtered by Indians; the colonists tried to fortify the settlement against Indian depredations, but were targets of repeated incidents until the 1870s.

 Bethlehem Lutheran Church was established in 1852, and continues to function as a church today.
 The Lindeburg School of Quihi opened in 1856, and functioned until 1907, when a new school was built two miles west of this site.